 DO NOT DOWNLOAD THEM.

-The only safe link is given below, which redirects you to the official GitHub repository of the AAAD app.
+The only safe place for the AAAD app download is the official GitHub link below.
+Everything else you see on the Play Store is a fake.
 The apps that you otherwise see are ad-filled and scams that may take away your data.
 If you are in the process of watching YouTube on Android Auto, then you should get AAAD from the GitHub link below.

 Download AAAD